-Katlyn is a great Give'r Ambassador for A LOT of reasons.
-A traveling ICU Nurse, living full-time in a 1999 Airstream, hiking and adventuring every chance she gets - Katlyn is an all-around badass who exemplifies the Give'r spirit.
+Katlyn is a traveling ICU Nurse, living full-time in a 1999 Airstream, hiking and adventuring every chance she gets - she's an all-around badass who exemplifies the Give'r spirit.

-As a person with Raynaud's Syndrome, Katlyn also spreads the word about our gloves in a super impactful way.
-She recently told us more about her journey with Raynaud's, and how the Give'r Frontier Mittens have been able to help.
+As a person with Raynaud's Syndrome, Katlyn recently told us more about her journey with Raynaud's, and how the Give'r Frontier Mittens have been able to help.

 A Note From Katlyn: